kral2/docker_proxy_vpn/README.md

 - create a new browser profile dedicated for proxy_vpn usage and retrieve its id number (type `chrome://version/`in the address bar),
 - install a Chrome extension that allows you to specify a proxy and configure it (I use Foxy Proxy),

-Once everything is setup, you can simply launch `intranet.command` from the spotlight launcher:
+Once everything is setup, you can simply launch `intranet.command` from spotlight:

 - proxy_vpn will be launched,
 - Chrome with the profile configured for your local proxy usage will be launched.